 How to cite a whole catalogue in EMLO

 If you wish to cite a whole catalogue, please consult that individual catalogue’s accreditation page (linked from here) to find out who has compiled the data.
 The catalogue may have been compiled by more than one project or individual.
 If there are too many contributors to cite reasonably, please prioritise those listed in the ‘Primary Contributors’ section of the accreditation page and append ‘et al.’.
-When citing a catalogue, the format is: Name of contributing project/editor(s) if applicable, ed. [or eds], ‘Name of Catalogue’, in Name of Resource, Name of host/resource creator, URL of catalogue accreditation page, date accessed.
+When citing a catalogue, the format is: Name of contributing project/editor(s) if applicable, ed. [or eds], ‘Name of Catalogue’, in Name of Resource, Names of resource editors, URL of catalogue accreditation page, date accessed.
 For example:

 How to cite an individual item in EMLO